 - Muscle biopsy.
 Tiny tissue samples are removed and checked under a microscope.
 This test helps to diagnose conditions that affect muscles.

 How is arthritis treated?

 Treatment will depend on your symptoms, your age, and your general health.
-It will also depend on how what type of arthritis you have, and how severe the condition is.
-A treatment plan is tailored to each person with his or her health care provider.
+It will also depend on what type of arthritis you have and how severe the condition is.
+A treatment plan is tailored to each person with their healthcare provider.

 Short-term treatments include:

-immobilization.
-Using a splint or brace can help a joint rest and protect it
+- Joint immobilization.
+Using a splint or brace can help a joint rest and protect it from more injury.

 Long-term treatments include: